AntoineSoetewey/statsandr/content/support.md

 On this blog, I provide free articles and tutorials about [statistics](/tags/statistics/) and [R](/tags/r/).
 My goal with the blog is to help people to understand statistical concepts (through examples and in plain English), and to apply them in R.

 All the [articles](/blog/), [Shiny apps](/tags/shiny/) and code are open source and available to everyone.
-I also try to reply to questions I receive from readers by emails or as comments.
+I also try to reply to all questions I receive from readers by emails or as comments.

 I work on the blog voluntarily in my spare time (when I am not too busy working on my PhD thesis).
 Your support will help me to: